Azure/azure-quickstart-templates/acs-mesos-full-template/docs/MesosWalkthrough.md

  ![Image of Mesos frameworks on azure](https://raw.githubusercontent.com/rgardler/azure-quickstart-templates/acs/acs-mesos-full-template/images/mesos-frameworks.png)

  3. On top of page, click agents and you can see your agents.
-On windows or linux jumpbox you can also drill down into the agent and see its logs.
 (Note: "Agents" and "Slaves" are synonymous, and as announced in August 2015 at MesosCon, the word "Slave" will be replaced with "Agent")

  ![Image of Mesos agents on azure](https://raw.githubusercontent.com/rgardler/azure-quickstart-templates/acs/acs-mesos-full-template/images/mesos-agents.png)